sainaww/Decision_Trees/README.md

 # Constructing a decision tree

 I have implemented the code for constructing a decision tree, given a csv file of all the data points and their corresponding labels.
+The labels must be in the *last column*.

 ## Getting Started